felipemantilla-gorillalogic/mo-docs/readme.md

-# Claude Documentation Updater Action
+# Mo Documentation Updater Action

 This GitHub Action uses Claude, an AI assistant, to automatically add or update documentation comments in your code when specific labels are applied to a pull request.